airswap/airswap-about/reference/swap.md

 ## `revokeSender`

-Revoke the sending authorization of a delegate account or contract.
+Revoke the sending authorization of a Delegate account or contract.

 ```java
 function revokeSender(